GerritCodeReview/k8s-gerrit/README.md

   javaHome = /usr/lib/jvm/java-8-openjdk-amd64/jre
 ```

-The mysql-replication-init docker image is only required for setting up the Gerrit
-slave on Kubernetes.
-If deploying the Gerrit slave outside of Kubernetes, it can
-be ignored.

 # Helm Charts

 These Helm charts can be used to install a Gerrit cluster consisting of a